 Invest in A Portable Gauge

 You could invest in a good tire gauge, perhaps a portable one, so it’s easier for you to carry around.
-It will come handy when driving too far off places.
+It will come in handy when driving too far off places.

 Tips to Prevent the Car Tyre From Bursting

-- If you know what to look out for, you can immediately detect a tire that is one the verge of an outburst and take measures to prevent it.
+- If you know what to look out for, you can immediately detect a tire that is on the verge of an outburst and take measures to prevent it.
 Each tire should be inflated appropriately and see no bulges or cuts caused either by hitting a pothole or a curb.